teloscube/decaf-client-javascript/README.md

 For additional build configuration and flags, refer to [documentation of microbundle](https://github.com/developit/microbundle).
 There are only 2 commands:

-`yarn dev`: start your development server and start to develop the library.
+`npm run dev`: start your development server and start to develop the library.
 It will recompile as the files changes.

-`yarn build`: builds your library into `dist` folder with `microbundle`.
+`npm run build`: builds your library into `dist` folder with `microbundle`.